 Search engine optimization is the process of improving your website and online presence so that you rank higher in Google's organic search results, the non-paid listings below the ads.
 Unlike Google Ads, you do not pay Google directly for this traffic.
 Instead, you invest in creating high-quality content, building backlinks, optimizing your website's technical performance, and establishing your business as an authority in your industry.

 The biggest advantage of SEO is that it compounds over time.
 Every piece of content you publish, every backlink you earn, and every technical improvement you make adds to your site's authority.
-After six to twelve months of consistent effort, your site can generate a steady stream of organic traffic without ongoing ad spend.
+After several months of consistent effort, your site can generate a steady stream of organic traffic without ongoing ad spend.

 The downside is patience.
 SEO typically takes three to six months before you start seeing meaningful results.
 For a brand-new website targeting competitive keywords in a market like Long Island, it could take even longer.
 If you need leads tomorrow, SEO alone will not get you there.

-Professional SEO services for a local business typically cost between $500 and $2,000 per month.
-Over twelve months, that is $6,000 to $24,000 per year.
-But here is the critical difference: at the end of that year, you have built something.
-Your website has authority.
+Professional SEO services for a local business are typically a steady monthly investment.
+The critical difference compared to ads is what you have at the end of the year: your website has authority.
 Your content ranks for dozens or even hundreds of keywords.
 Your organic traffic continues to grow even if you reduce your investment.

 Think of SEO as building equity in your business's online presence.
 The longer you invest, the more valuable that asset becomes.
-We have seen Long Island businesses go from zero organic visitors to over 1,000 monthly visitors within twelve months, with each visitor costing a fraction of what they would have paid through Google Ads.
+We have seen Long Island businesses go from zero organic visitors to a healthy stream of monthly visitors within twelve months, with each visitor costing a fraction of what they would have paid through Google Ads.
 For a deeper look at ranking in local search, read our guide on how to rank on Google Maps.

 Google Ads vs SEO: A Side-by-Side Comparison